ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

-These take 4 to 26 hours
+These take 4 to 26 hours.
+Really wish that the michiganCoxSurv was parallelizable.

+May need to rerun the cidr_LrGG_IDHmut_1p19qintact_meta_cases.txt if I redefine it.

 ```BASH
 for s in topmed umich19 ; do
 for b in onco i370 tcga cidr ; do